babylonhealth/Bento/README.md

 `|---?` works in exactly the same way for `Node`.

-### BentoKit & StyleSheets 🎨
+### Components & StyleSheets 🎨
-BentoKit it's a set of generic components like `TiteledDescription`, `Description`, `TextInput`, `EmptySpace` etc. BentoKit uses StyleSheets to style components.
+Bento includes set of generic components like ``Description`, `TextInput`, `EmptySpace` etc. Bento uses StyleSheets to style components.

 StyleSheets are a way to define **how** particular view should be rendered.
 Component's job is to provide **what** should be displayed while StyleSheets provide a style **how** it's done.
 Fonts, colors, alignment should go into StyleSheet.